nesevis/exhaust/docs/dissertation-comparison.md

 **Adaptive scheduling**: The `SchedulingStrategy` protocol separates scheduling decisions from the orchestration skeleton. `AdaptiveStrategy` skips Phase 1 when span extraction proves no structural work exists (no generator lifts wasted), adapts per-edge composition budgets based on prior-cycle observations, and uses signal-driven gating for Phases 3 and 4.
 The dissertation's shrinking passes run unconditionally.

-**Tiered materialisation**: `ReductionMaterializer` uses three-tier resolution: prefix replay → fallback tree → PRNG.
+**Tiered materialisation**: The `Materializer` in guided mode uses three-tier resolution: prefix replay → fallback tree → PRNG.
 This handles stale ranges from upstream mutations gracefully, a practical concern that arises when shrinking changes upstream choices that affect downstream ranges.

 **Float-specific reduction**: `ReduceFloatEncoder` has extensive Hypothesis-inspired float handling — truncation shrinks, integral-float binary reduction, as-integer-ratio reduction, cross-zero probing, NaN/infinity normalisation.
 The dissertation mentions floats only in passing.

 **Verdict: Massively expanded.** The dissertation's three passes (`subTrees`, `zeroDraws`, `swapBits`) establish the principle.
-Exhaust's 24 composable encoders across four categorical phases implement a production-grade reduction system with bind-aware scheduling, Kleisli composition with runtime downstream selection, adaptive probing, convergence signal feedback, non-monotonicity detection, adaptive scheduling with Phase 1 skip, float specialisation, cross-container redistribution, and fibre-based exploration.
+Exhaust's 23 composable encoders across four categorical phases implement a production-grade reduction system with bind-aware scheduling, Kleisli composition with runtime downstream selection, adaptive probing, convergence signal feedback, non-monotonicity detection, adaptive scheduling with Phase 1 skip, float specialisation, cross-container redistribution, and fibre-based exploration.
 The core idea (shrink the choice sequence, replay through the generator) is faithful; the execution is categorically organised and an order of magnitude more sophisticated.

 ---